-The accommodation had a major part to play for us extending our stay.
-Hotel Aura del Mar is located on Madera Beach with private access and had a good size swimming pool.
+This accommodation had a major part to play in us extending our stay.
+Hotel Aura del Mar is located on Madera Beach with a private access and had a good size swimming pool.
 Our room came with a spa and a large balcony that overlooked the pool and the beach.

 Things to do in Zihuatanejo Ixtapa Mexico

-Wander Paseo del Pescador and visit the daily fish market
+Wander Paseo del Pescador (Fisherman’s path) and visit the daily fish market

 Visit Playa Las Gatas (Cat Beach)

-The small port is used for the local fishermen and ferry boats that take you across the bay to Playa Las Gatas (Cat Beach) for MXN 50 (USD2.70) each way.
+The small port is used for the local fishermen and ferry boats that take you across the bay to Playa Las Gatas (Cat Beach) for MXN 80 (USD4.00) round trip.

 Tours around Zihuatanejo